pseusys/SeasideVPN/viridian/algae/protocol/README.md

 ## Encryption and authentication

-The initialization message (the one being sent from client to listener) is encrypted using asymmetric [ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme)-like algorithm.
+The initialization message (the one being sent from client to listener) is encrypted using asymmetric [ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme)-like algorithm (with ephemeral key being hidden by [Elligator](https://elligator.org/) algorithm and symmetric key derived using [Blake2b](https://www.blake2.net/) hash function).
-All the other messages (and also the initialization message) payload are encrypted using one of the two supported ciphersuites: [XChaCha-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305).
+All the other messages (and also the initialization message) payload are encrypted using [XChaCha-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) symmetric cipher.
-The algorithms are defined in the [Monocypher](https://monocypher.org/) library.
+[Monocypher](https://monocypher.org/) library is used for both of the algorithms.

 Each user uses the same asymmetric key and private symmetric key.
 Since all the messages are **completely** encrypted, the only way server could attribute a message with a user key is using distinct ports for every user.